BMW N54: Design

 The N54 was produced alongside the naturally aspirated BMW N53 engine; both engines have direct injection, double-VANOS (variable valve timing), an open-deck engine block and an electric water pump.
-Since the N54 is based on the older BMW M54 engine, it has an aluminium engine block (instead of the magnesium alloy used by the N53), a displacement of 2979 cc and does not have valvetronic (variable valve lift).
+The N54 has an aluminium engine block (instead of the magnesium alloy used by the N53), a displacement of 2979 cc and does not have valvetronic (variable valve lift).

 Turbocharging is a key difference between the N54 and BMW's previous straight-six engines.
 The N54 has two small low-pressure turbochargers to minimise turbo lag.
 BMW marketed the twin-turbo as "TwinPower Turbo", although the term has since been used for engines which have a single twin-scroll turbocharger.
 The boost pressure is 8 psi and an air-to-air intercooler is used.
 Compared with the naturally aspirated BMW N52 that it replaced as BMW's highest performance six-cylinder engine, the N54 produces an additional 45 bhp and 80 lbft.

 The N54's direct injection system (called "High Precision Injection" by BMW) uses piezo injectors.
 Its N55 successor uses solenoid-type injectors, because the piezo injectors are more expensive and not reaching their full potential to obtain the "lean burn" benefit.